 It turns out that canopy width and tree height are not good predictors of root spread.
 The best predictor is trunk diameter.
 One recent study found that the ratio for young, fast growing trees was 38:1.
 That is, a tree with a trunk diameter of 6 inches has roots spread out in a radius of 19 feet!
 Older, larger trees have lower ratios.
 Many arborists suggest a root protection zone of 12:1.
 That is, we should protect the root zone out for at least 12 inches for every one inch of trunk diameter.

 It’s a good idea to encourage tree roots to grow deep, where they will have access to water during dry spells when we might not be available to supply supplemental irrigation.
+Absorbing water and nutrients is the most important function of tree roots.
 Infrequent deep watering (as opposed to frequent shallow watering) will discourage shallow rooting and favor the development of deeper roots.

 Take care of your tree’s roots and you take care of your tree!
 Read more on tree roots and how to move a tree.